 Activity 1: Be Amazed by Monte Alban

-The ruins are extremely old; the first known buildings were constructed between 1000 – 800 BC and hieroglyphs found here are among the most ancient writings in all of Mesoamerica.
-Nevertheless, it’s a fascinating place to visit with remains of temples and places, tall stepped platforms, underground tunnels, an observatory, and a ball court.
+The first known buildings date between 1000 – 800 BC, and among them?
+Hieroglyphs.
+In fact, some of the most ancient writings in all of Mesoamerica.
+Take your time visiting the fascinating remains of temples and places, tall stepped platforms, underground tunnels, an observatory, and a ball court.
 (Click for map.)

 Activity 2: Test your Taste Buds at the Market